 “This is very important work,” says Professor Li Zheng, director of the Tsinghua-BP CEC.
 “Collaborating with BP has helped to inform and strengthen our work towards China’s energy transition.”

 With the need for sustainable solutions to tackling climate change an ever-growing concern, investing in these long-term relationships with leading universities is vitally important to BP.
 “It’s like making a rope – the threads come together and they’re stronger than the sum of their parts,” says Greenaway.
-“BP was at the forefront of the word’s energy transitions in the last century and we are committed to advancing the transition to low carbon energy, working in partnership with the best minds from all around the world.”
+“BP was at the forefront of the word’s energy transitions in the last century and we are committed to advancing the transition to low energy, working in partnership with the best minds from all around the world.”